ependes-observatory/ependes-landscape/README.md

 Be sure to have the "Setting landscape updates location" button checked in order to correctly simulate the viewing conditions at Épendes Observatory.

-The landscape.ini file is configured to use the highest resolution available.
-Should you experience problems using the landscape, you might want to open landscape.ini in a text editor and replace the line `maptex = ependes-4096.png` and replace `4096` with `2048` or `1024` respectively.